omnilaboratory/obd/README.md

 ## Step 4: Test channel operations using Websocket testing tool.

+**NOTE: You should replace all of relevant data by the exact value that your own OBD generates for you**

 Since OmniBOLT deamon(OBD) exposes WebSocket services, we use web socket test client for Chrome to do experiments.
 Install it from:
 ```
 https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn?hl=en